telosnetwork/node-template/DEV_SETUP.md

+# Local Dev Environment Tutorial

+__Clone the node template repo at the root of this directory and follow along to learn how to create a local EOSIO developer network.__

 Set LOCALIZE_LOG=true in node_config and set the nodeos and cleos binaries to be the name of the binary without a specific path:
 ```
 BUILD_ROOT="/path/to/binaries/2.0.4"